broadinstitute/sparklespray/README.md

 "your-project".
 Also create a google bucket to store results.
 We'll assume the bucket name is "your-bucket" below.

+Add a firewall rule to your project: https://console.cloud.google.com/networking/firewalls => `Create firewall rule` => name = sparklespray-monitor, targets = All instances of the network, source IP ranges = 0.0.0.0/0, check tcp port and enter value 6032

 Install the Google Cloud SDK ( https://cloud.google.com/sdk/install ) and
 then set up gcloud: